alpana-hep/WrCoffea/docs/xsec.md

 ```
 ./compute_xsecs.sh
 ```
-* This bash script changes directories to a CMS environment, runs `ana.py` to compute the cross-section, and then `save_xsec.py` to save the output to log files.
+* This bash script changes directories to a CMS environment, runs `ana.py` to compute the cross-section, and then `save_xsec.py` to save the output to log files to `data/xsec/`..

 * For each dataset the `txt` file generated earlier is used as input for `ana.py`,
 ```